Eye discharge — also known as eye mucus, goop, eye gunk, or eye boogers — may concern many people.

 Some people notice more eye boogers when they wake up in the morning.
 Applying a warm compress over the eyes for three to five minutes can help loosen the mucus.
 If there is enough discharge to make the eyelids stick shut in the morning, you should speak with your eye doctor to rule out a bacterial eye infection.

-How to Get Rid of Eye Discharge in Babies
+Eye Discharge in Babies

 Babies create eye mucus and may develop eye infections.